The Gesneriad SocietyDIVISION I - HORTICULTURE

 Class 67 Monochrome print

-Class 68 Painting or drawing (easel must be provided by exhibitor)
+Class 68 Painting or drawing (an easel must be provided by the exhibitor)

 Class 70 Other arts and crafts

-Class 71 Display table with a grouping of gesneriads (10 or more plants)
+Class 71 Display table with a grouping of 5-10 gesneriads

-Class 73 Exhibit illustrating phases of scientific or historical research or gesneriad promotion
+Class 72 Exhibit illustrating phases of scientific or historical research

-Class 75 Exhibit of photographs of gesneriad plant material that because of its seasonal nature or rarity in cultivation is not often exhibited live.
-A white card (not to exceed 8.5" × 5.5") must be provided outlining source, natural habitat, cultural information, and reason for suitability in this class.
+Class 74 Exhibit of photograph(s) of gesneriad plant material that because of its seasonal nature or rarity in cultivation is not often exhibited live.
+A white card (not to exceed 8.5"x5.5") must be provided outlining source, natural habitat, cultural information and reason for suitability in this class.

-Class 76 Exhibit of photographs of gesneriads growing outdoors as bedding, accent, or container plants.
-Gesneriads must be identified and additional information included about climate, growing medium, culture, etc.
+Class 75 Gesneriad Promotion: An exhibit of photograph(s) of gesneriads growing outdoors as bedding, accent, or container plants.
+Gesneriad(s) must be identified and additional information included about climate, growing medium, culture, etc.

 General Rules and Exhibitors Information

-1. Each exhibitor may prepare a list of plants and other exhibits with the appropriate Section and Class numbers to facilitate the work of the Entries Committee.
+1. Each exhibitor should prepare (in pencil) the entry card for each exhibit with the appropriate Section and Class number to facilitate the work of the Entries Committee.
 The Flower Show Committee will assist in identifying material unknown to the exhibitor.

 2. All plant material must be free of insects and disease.
 All entries will be inspected, including those for exhibit only.

-3. Entries shall be in accordance with the schedule and must be approved by the Classification Committee.
-Nonconformity to schedule may bring disqualification.
+4. Entries shall be in accordance with the schedule and must be approved by the Classification Committee.
+Nonconformity to schedule may result in disqualification.

 6. All entries will be staged in the showroom by the Placement Committee.
 Collections and artistic entries may be placed in the showroom by the exhibitor in the space designated and during the stated time for entries.